violapterin/dotfiles/README.md

 To reduce potential conflicts between packages and enhance portability, I have only included those absolutely necessary.
 For example, the `\mathscr` is commonly used, which requires `mathrsfs` package, and is thus called.
 And, as I write in Chinese, which requires `xelatex` engine, the `xeCJK` package is called.

 I set another alias `Pandoc` to call a short script I wrote with specification of options.
 To compile with that, enter `Pandoc <file-name>`.

+## Makefiles and scripts

+As mentioned above,

+When using them,

 ## A Script for update